Dr. Maurice Curé State College

-The Dr Maurice Curé State College is the one of the top-ranked national secondary schools in Mauritius, located in Vacoas.
-It is known for its annual high-rate achievement in the 0-level and A-level Cambridge examinations certificate.
+The Dr Maurice Curé State College is a national secondary school in Mauritius, located in Vacoas.
+It is known for its annual high-rate achievement in the O-level and A-level Cambridge examinations certificate.
 It is recognised as one of the best secondary schools due to these exceptional annual results.
 Many students of the institution have been classed at national and international level in various different subjects.

 The college is named after Maurice Curé.